Academic Scholarship Program

 Science & Performance Scholarships

-Outstanding students pursuing a degree in any area of study within our Science Division may apply and interview for a Science Division/COFS (STEM) Scholarship of $500-3,000 per year.
+Outstanding students pursuing a degree in any area of study within our Science Division may apply for a Science Division/COFS (STEM) Scholarship of $500-3,000 per year.
 Students demonstrating outstanding aptitude in art, digital media design, music, theatre, broadcasting, journalism, or speech may apply for performance scholarships in those areas.
 Annual performance awards typically range from $500-2,000 in music and from $500-1,500 in the other areas.
 Selection is made by the respective departments, and performance awards require an audition, interview, or portfolio review with faculty.
 (More information and downloadable forms.)